RosalesJr/data-structures-and-algorithms/javascript/hashtable/intersection.md

 ## Credit

-Worked on this with Taylor Main
+Worked on this with Tyler Main

 ## Challenge